blayzestone/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  Map returns a new array based populated with the results of a function called on the elements of the targetted array. forEach does not return a new array.
+It simply calls a function on each element of the targetted array.

 2. What is the difference between a function and a method?

+  A method is a function that is a property of an object.
+A function is independant.
+They are almost identical with two differences in function.
+1) A method must be called by first referencing the object it belongs to followed by dot notation to access the method.
+2) A method has access to all other key value pairs of it's parent object, which is not a feature of traditional functions.

 3. What is closure?

+  A closure is created when an inner function accesses a variable from its outer function parent and the outer function returns the inner function.
+The inner function will have access to that variable even after the outer function has returned and is 'terminated'.

 4. Describe the four rules of the 'this' keyword.

+  - Window binding: 'this' keyword inside functions called on the global scope refers to the window object.
+  - Implicit binding: When a function is call is preceding a dot, the object to the left of the dot is what 'this' refers to.
+  - New binding: When a constructor function is called, 'this' refers to the specific instance of the object being created by that constructor function.
+  - Explicit binding: when the call or apply methods are used, 'this' keyword is being explicitly defined.

 5. Why do we need super() in an extended class?

+  the super keyword is what gives us access to the properties and methods of the class we are extending from.

 ## Project Set up